Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - <img src="images/Rreported_Cases_And_Death_Situation_Globally.png" width="550">

 - **Geospatial Map of Reported Cases and Death Situation Globally:**
-- This interactive geospatial map illustrates the distribution of reported Covid-19 cases and death situation globally.
-It provides valuable insights into the geographic spread of the pandemic.
-Here's a detailed analysis of the benefits and implications of this map:
+– This is an interactive geospatial map of the reported Covid-19 cases and deaths worldwide.
+It gives much functional visibility into the geographic spread of the pandemic.
+Here is a comprehensive discussion on how useful the map is:
-- __Visualizing Geographic Spread:__ This geospatial map allows stakeholders to visualize the distribution of confirmed Covid-19 cases and related deaths across different countries and regions of the world.
-By plotting data points on the map, users can quickly identify regions and countries with high case counts and assess the extent of the pandemic's geographic spread globally.
+- __Geospatial:__ This type of map enables stakeholders to see for themselves the geographic distribution of positive Covid-19 cases and associated deaths in various countries and regions throughout the world.
+In the layout, from mapping out data points, one can easily tell the regions and countries with high case counts and start to get a sense of how global the reach of the pandemic has grown in terms of its geographical spread around the world.
-- __Risk Assessment:__ The map serves as a tool for risk assessment, enabling health authorities, policymakers, and researchers to identify hotspots and emerging trends in Covid-19 transmission.
-Areas with high concentrations of confirmed cases and deaths may indicate heightened risk levels and the need for targeted interventions and resource allocation.
+- __Risk Assessment:__ The map is a tool for the risk assessment of health authorities, policy developers, and researchers in discerning Covid-19 transmission hotspots of today and yesterday.
+The beauty of this tool is that hot spots identified by areas with high incidence and death prevalence may mean increased risk and hence the necessity for targeted interventions and resource allocation.
-- __Decision-making Support:__ The geospatial map assists decision-making processes by providing spatial context and actionable insights into the pandemic's impact on specific regions.
-Decision-makers can use the map to prioritize response efforts, allocate healthcare resources, and implement containment measures based on the severity and geographic distribution of Covid-19 cases.
+- __Decision-making Support:__ The geospatial map will aid in decision-making with spatial support and actionable intelligence into the impact of the pandemic in specific regions.
+The decision-makers have to use the map for the priority setting in the response, allocation of health resources, and containment measures subject to the severity and spread of Covid-19 and the areas affected.
 <br />
 <br />